 Lucien Stephen Crandall

-The most frequently discussed mechanical attributes of the New Model are its vertical typesleeve and curved, two-row keyboard.
-Crandalls were the first typewriters ever to employ a typesleeve in lieu of typebars.
+The most frequently cited mechanical attributes of the New Model are its vertical typesleeve and curved, two-row keyboard.
+Crandalls were the first typewriters ever to employ a typesleeve in lieu of typebars so that the user could quickly switch between typefaces.
 However, it is the breathtaking ornamentation of the New Model which yields no equal.
 Note the mother-of-pearl inlay, hand-painted floral arrangements and swirling gold embellishments contoured by pinstripe highways.
 The New Model's beauty transcends the world of typewriter collecting, mesmerizing all.

 Displayed here is s.n.6,549 which, I think, is one of the best New Models around.
-It once belonged to Professor Siegfried Snyder of Syracuse, New York, a fellow collector.
-Having graduated from the Rhode Island School of Design and later taught design at the Syracuse University of Architecture, Professor Snyder had a spectacular eye for well-crafted objects.
+It once belonged to fellow collector Professor Siegfried Snyder.
+Having graduated from the Rhode Island School of Design and later having taught design at the Syracuse University of Architecture, Professor Snyder had a spectacular eye for well-crafted objects.
 That's him in the the black & white photo beside a very rare "Baby" Sholes & Glidden, a model once belonging to the Onondaga Historical Association where he volunteered.
 Siegfried's tireless effort to catalog the Association's nearly 900 typewriters has benefited countless collectors worldwide.

-Why I was as fortunate as to be offered Siegfried's Crandall was truly serendipitous since I never had the opportunity to meet him.
-It's a story that I will gladly share with friends while breaking bread for quite some time.
-But, to make a long story short, I once knew another collector, David Kintzler, who happened to be lifelong friends with Siegfried (see my unused Williams No.4 from the Kintzler collection here).
+Why I was so fortunate to be offered Siegfried's Crandall was nothing less than serendipity since I never actually had the opportunity to meet him.
+It's a tale that I will gladly share with friends over drinks, but, to make a long story short, I once knew another collector, David Kintzler, who happened to be lifelong friends with Siegfried (see my unused Williams No.4 from the Kintzler collection here).
 Lastly, I would like to extend a special thanks M.T. and, in particular, B.S. for all their help (you know who you are).